Hillary House and Koffler Museum of Medicine

-Hillary House, the Koffler Museum of Medicine, is a house built in the Gothic Revival style, now in use as a museum.
-Built in 1862, Hillary House in Aurora, Ontario, is recognized by the National Historic Sites and Monuments Board as one of the best examples of Gothic Revival architecture in Canada.
+Hillary House, the Koffler Museum of Medicine is a Gothic Revival house and a museum in Aurora, Ontario, Canada.
+Built in 1862, it is recognized by the National Historic Sites and Monuments Board as one of the best examples of Gothic Revival architecture in Canada.
 The building contains a collection of medical instruments, books, papers, household furnishings, and equipment dating from the early nineteenth to the late twentieth century.
 It has been owned by the Aurora Historical Society since 1981 and is open to the public as Hillary House, the Koffler Museum of Medicine.

 History

 Four doctors have lived in Hillary House with their families.
 They worked from home; operating their medical practice out of the dispensary and consulting room located in the front of the house.
 The doctors also spent a significant amount of time travelling to the homes of their patients via horse and buggy, serving Aurora and the surrounding area.
 Each doctor became an important part of the fabric of the community, and the Hillary family descendants would live in the home for over 100 years.